camgunz/d2k/README.md

 Doom source ports are splintered.
 There is no single port that maintains compatibility with previous Doom/Boom releases while keeping up with the state-of-the-art in ports (much less the state-of-the-art in FPS gaming in general).
-The fork aims to be compatible with as many features from other source ports as possible, including:
+D2K aims to be compatible with as many features from other source ports as possible, including:

   * ACS scripting
   * DECORATE